jqpe/junat.live/README.md

   A minimal wrapper for [Digitraffic](https://digitraffic.fi)'s REST endpoints.
 Also provides some extra features such as localized stations for Finnish, English and Swedish.

 - ### packages/digitraffic-mqtt
 Utilities for working with Digitraffic's MQTT APIs.
-For example, you can listen to trains just by initiating the client and asynchoronously looping over any updates:
+For example, you can listen to trains just by initiating the client and asynchronously looping over any updates:

 ```js
 for await (train of client.trains) {